Abstract

 The gene encoding PfA-M1 was previously shown to be refractory to knockout and is predicted to be essential for blood stage growth, making it an attractive antimalarial drug target.12,50 To confirm that MIPS2673 inhibited PfA-M1 in the parasite, we initially developed a streamlined workflow that combined traditional thermal stability proteomics methods with a data-independent acquisition (DIA)-LC-MS/MS approach.
 Thermal proteome profiling was recently adapted for P. falciparum and applied for antimalarial drug target identification using data-dependent acquisition (DDA)-based LC-MS/MS analysis.45,53,58 Here, protein thermal stabilisation is typically monitored in the presence or absence of compound over a range of temperatures (thermal proteome profiling), or at multiple drug concentrations at a single temperature (isothermal dose response).
 The extensive samples generated by these approaches require multiplexing with expensive isobaric stable isotope labelling reagents and offline fractionation to minimise sample complexity prior to DDA-LC-MS/MS analysis.
 Furthermore, DDA-based proteomics is prone to inconsistent peptide detection, which limits the number of proteins that can be reproducibly identified and quantified.
 In contrast, using DIA analyses in thermal proteome profiling was recently shown to be an effective and economical alternative to traditional DDA-based thermal shift quantitation workflows.52 DIA-based protein quantification also results in high run-to-run reproducibility and a comprehensive dataset that is not biased towards highly abundant proteins.43,59 Our DIA-based thermal stability proteomics workflow identified approximately 47% of the detectable P. falciparum blood stage proteome,51 with the undetected proteins primarily comprised of membrane-bound proteins that are not readily extracted with detergent-free buffers required for stability assays of soluble proteins.
 This proteome coverage is comparable to previously reported DDA thermal proteomics studies of P. falciparum,45,53,58 but our method avoids the need for testing over a wide range of concentrations or temperatures, isobaric tags and offline fractionation steps that increase the time, cost and complexity associated with previously published methods.
 Since in bacterial and other eukaryotic cellular systems, limited proteolysis coupled with mass spectrometry (LiP-MS) has proven useful for revealing direct drug targets, protein interactions with endogenous metabolites and ligand binding sites at peptide-level resolution,46,54 we also explored LiP-MS based on DIA-LC-MS/MS as a complementary approach to demonstrate MIPS2673 target engagement in malaria parasites.

 PfA-M1 has been shown to play an essential role in the terminal stages of haemoglobin digestion and the generation of an amino acid pool within the parasite cytosol.15 Turnover of haemoglobin into oligopeptides and amino acids peaks during the trophozoite stage when PfA-M1 expression and activity is highest.
-In agreement with PfA-M1 being the target of MIPS2673, we showed that the trophozoite stage coincides with the period that parasites are most susceptible to MIPS2673, and that the growth of MIPS2673-treated parasites becomes stalled at the trophozoite stage.
-Inhibition of PfA-M1 using an activity-based probe based on the bestatin scaffold also resulted in trophozoite stage stalling of parasite growth.15 However, the activity-based probe also caused digestive vacuole swelling, a phenotype that we did not observe.
+In agreement with PfA-M1 being the target of MIPS2673, we showed that the trophozoite stage coincides with the period that parasites are most susceptible to MIPS2673, and that the growth of MIPS2673-treated parasites becomes stalled at the ring to trophozoite transition.
+Inhibition of PfA-M1 using an activity-based probe based on the bestatin scaffold resulted in trophozoite stage stalling of parasite growth.15 However, the activity-based probe also caused digestive vacuole swelling, a phenotype that we did not observe.
 Digestive vacuole swelling is commonly associated with inhibition of proteases such as the falcipains that are involved in initiating haemoglobin digestion within the parasite digestive vacuole.
-Since PfA-M1 is a cytoplasmic protein,28 specific inhibition of this enzyme with MIPS2673 is unlikely to cause digestive vacuole swelling.
+Since PfA-M1 is a cytoplasmic protein,28 which is presumed to digest short peptides exported from the digestive vacuole, specific inhibition of this enzyme with MIPS2673 is unlikely to cause digestive vacuole swelling.
 Instead, the phenotype previously observed with the activity-based probe may be the result of off-target effects.
 Untargeted metabolomics analysis revealed significant accumulation of short peptides following treatment of parasite cultures with MIPS2673.
 Many of these accumulated peptides likely originate from haemoglobin as MS/MS and accurate mass isomer analysis shows the sequence of these peptides to be more similar to haemoglobin than other host or parasite proteins.
-Starving the parasite of key haemoglobin-derived amino acids is therefore the likely mechanism leading to parasite death after MIPS2673 treatment.
+A subset of the dysregulated peptides cannot originate from haemoglobin and may instead derive from other host proteins or the turnover of parasite peptides.
+While we cannot exclude altered processing of parasite-derived peptides contributing to MIPS2673 activity, starving the parasite of key haemoglobin-derived amino acids appears to be the most likely mechanism leading to parasite death after MIPS2673 treatment.

 Thermal stability proteomics identified PfA-M1 and four other proteins that appeared to be stabilised by MIPS2673.
-Of these four additional proteins, none were metalloprotein or peptidase off-targets, and only the putative AP2 domain transcription factor (PF3D7_1239200) is predicted to be essential for blood stage growth.50 This protein is thought to be localised to the parasite nucleus and involved in heterochromatin-associated gene expression.62 PfA-M1 was previously thought to have nuclear localisation63 but is now widely accepted to be cytosolic and no function within the parasite nucleus is currently known.
-It is unlikely that these proteins contribute to MIPS2673 activity in parasites and it is possible that the cell lysis step required to generate a parasite lysate for thermal proteomics (and LiP-MS) introduces artefacts by allowing novel protein interactions or compound access to previously compartmentalised proteins.
-While the proteins identified individually by thermal stability proteomics and LiP-MS could be MIPS2673 off targets, their lack of consistency across assays suggests that they are likely false discoveries.
+Of these four additional proteins, none were metalloprotein or peptidase off-targets, and only the putative AP2 domain transcription factor (PF3D7_1239200) is a viable drug target based on its predicted essentiality for blood stage growth.50 This protein is thought to be localised to the parasite nucleus and involved in heterochromatin-associated gene expression.62 PfA-M1 was previously thought to have nuclear localisation63 but is now widely accepted to be cytosolic and no function within the parasite nucleus is currently known.
+With the exception of PF3D7_1239200, it is unlikely that these proteins contribute to MIPS2673 activity in parasites and it is possible that the cell lysis step required to generate a parasite lysate for thermal proteomics (and LiP-MS) introduces artefacts by allowing novel protein interactions or compound access to previously compartmentalised proteins.
+While the proteins identified individually by thermal stability proteomics and LiP-MS could be MIPS2673-interacting proteins, their lack of consistency across assays suggests that they are likely false discoveries.
 PfA-M1 was the sole protein reproducibly identified across both unbiased target identification methods, indicating it is the primary target in parasites.
+However, it should be noted that thermal stability proteomics and LiP-MS rely on complementary stabilisation principles and not all targets will necessarily be amenable to detection by both of these methods.
+Detecting ligand induced stabilisation of a target will depend on a number of factors, for example, the biophysical properties of the target protein, the experimental design and the depth and coverage of the proteome.
+Combining multiple complementary approaches will maximise the likelihood of uncovering the complete ligand-protein interaction landscape.

 Methods